gitflow-incremental-builder/gitflow-incremental-builder/README.md

 ### gib.excludePathRegex

 Can be used to exclude certain changed files from being detected as changed, reducing the number of modules to build.
+By default, nothing is excluded.

 The regular expression does _not_ need to describe the entire (absolute) path, but only the relevant part _inside_ the git repository context.
 Example:
 ```